 Insulation Applications

-EPS is extensively used as insulation material in residential, commercial, and industrial buildings to improve energy efficiency and indoor comfort.
+EPS is extensively used as an insulation material in residential, commercial, and industrial buildings to improve energy efficiency and indoor comfort.
 Fire rating requirements for EPS insulation typically focus on its ability to resist ignition, slow down flame spread, and limit smoke production in the event of a fire.

 Building codes and standards specify the fire resistance performance criteria that EPS insulation products must meet to ensure compliance and safety in building applications.